syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Font-Settings.md

 ---
 layout: post
-title: Font Settings in Syncfusion NumericUpDown control for Xamarin.Forms description:This section explain, how to set the Font style in  Syncfusion NumericUpDown control for Xamarin.Forms.
+title: Font Settings in Syncfusion NumericUpDown control for Xamarin.Forms
+description: This section explain, how to set the Font style in  Syncfusion NumericUpDown control for Xamarin.Forms.
 platform: Xamarin
 control: NumericUpDown
 documentation: ug